chartung17/chartung17.github.io/README.md

 # chartung17.github.io

-This repository contains the source code for my portfolio webpage.
-The source code for other projects referenced in my portfolio can be found in the following locations:
+This repository contains the source code for my portfolio webpage, which may be viewed at https://chartung17.github.io/.
+The source code for other projects referenced in my portfolio can be found in the following repositories:

 https://github.com/chartung17/quote-generator